canndrew/netsim/docs/03_routing.md

 This tutorial covered routing network packets between multiple devices.
 All simualted devices were publicly accessible - ie they had an externally-addressable IP.
-In the [NAT tutorial](04_nat.md) we will see how we can simulate LANs connected to the internet with the help of simluated NAT (Network Address Translation) devices.
+In the [NAT tutorial](04_nat.md) we will see how we can simulate LANs connected to the internet with the help of simulated NAT (Network Address Translation) devices.